What do Red Lobster, Donald Trump and rolled ice cream have in common?

 What do Red Lobster, Donald Trump, Pokemon, and rolled ice cream have in common?
 They were among the biggest trends of 2016, according to Foursquare's findings.

-The local search-and-discovery app just published its 2016 survey of What America Ate, Drank, and Saw, using data aggregated from its two apps, Foursquare City Guide and Foursquare Swarm.
+The local intelligence company just published its 2016 survey of What America Ate, Drank, and Saw, using data aggregated from its two apps, Foursquare City Guide and Foursquare Swarm.

 The report breaks down 2016 by month, showing which products, retailers, events, and even sports teams were top of consumer mind at that time.